-All design and working clearances shall meet the latest requirements of the NESC and IEEE 1427.
+All design and working clearances shall meet the latest requirements of the NESC, IEEE and OSHA standards.
 Additional clearance consideration for safety should be considered in areas where foot and vehicular traffic may be.
 Phase spacing shall meet IEEE 1427 and NESC requirements at a minimum.

-The physical design must be designed to accommodate any through fault condition that may be present.
-All switching and transient levels must be met in the design.
+The physical design must accommodate any through fault condition that may be present.
+All switching and transient levels must be addressed in the design.

-All connections utilized in stations 200KV and above must use either a welded, compression, or swage type fittings.
-Bolted connections must be limited to connections made on equipment itself.
+All primary electrical connections utilized in stations 200KV and above must use either a welded, compression, or swage type fittings.
+Bolted connections must be limited to connections made on equipment itself (bolting of connector to pads), or insulator support fittings.
 The system shall be designed per the latest IEEE 605 standard.
-All tubular bus work shall be designed and installed with the appropriate slide, rigid and expansion connections.
+All tubular bus work shall be designed and installed with the appropriate slip, fixed and expansion connections.
+All Extra High Voltage (EHV) connections 345kV and above must be corona free.

-The Physical layout and design must be conducted to ensure proper maintenance and access are accounted for in the design.
+The physical layout and design must be conducted to ensure proper maintenance and access are accounted for in the design.
 The design must also allow for sufficient space to maintain OSHA minimum approach requirements, either with or without tools.